-On June 26, 2015, just six months after opening Brew Coffee and Beer House in Santa Rosa, life and business partners Alisse Cottle and Jessica Borrayo hoisted a 5-foot-long rainbow flag outside their fledgling business to celebrate the Supreme Court ruling that made same-sex marriage a right nationwide.
-The flag remains to this day.
+After opening Brew Coffee and Beer House in Santa Rosa in 2015, life and business partners Alisse Cottle and Jessica Borrayo hoisted a 5-foot-long rainbow flag outside their fledgling business to celebrate.

 “We have always felt that we want to create a place where everyone is welcome, especially people like us,” Cottle said.

-This Pride Month, we at Sonoma Magazine join the celebrations by highlighting some of our local LGBTQ-owned businesses.
-The owners of these businesses feel they have a mission that extends beyond running a company.
-They want to bring people together and give back to the community, while serving up exceptionally delicious food, glasses of wine, cups of coffee, and engaging books.
+Sonoma Magazine highlights some of the local LGBTQ+ owned businesses in Sonoma County that bring people together and give back to the community while serving up exceptionally delicious food, glasses of wine, cups of coffee, and engaging books.

 The homey dining room doubles as an art gallery, displaying works by local artists, and as an event space for open mic nights and music performances.

 Mercury Wine owner Brad Beard first came to Sonoma County from Phoenix, Arizona in 2008.
 “Geyserville mines brought Italian immigrants, Italians brought grapes, and grapes brought me,” Beard said.
 The winery’s name pays homage to both Geyserville’s historical mercury mines and to Freddie Mercury, the late lead singer of the rock band Queen.

 The tasting room, operated by Brad’s brother, Grady Beard, is a popular stop for tours, including Out in the Vineyard, an event and travel company that caters specifically to the LGBTQ+ community.
 The Mercury team strives to make the establishment a friendly and inviting environment, often putting on live music performances with the owners and other guests for happy hour.